-One of the simplest ways of lightening a tan is by taking a nice, long shower and exfoliating well.
-You can use a loofa, an exfoliating mitt or even a special scrub with microbeads.
+One of the simplest ways of lightening a tan is by taking a nice, long shower and exfoliating fully.
+You can use a loofa, an exfoliating mitt, or even a special scrub with microbeads.

 As your skin has already undergone treatment with chemical-based products, try to be gentle when exfoliating.
 Don’t scrub too vigorously, as it can cause inflammation and even make the tan come off in patches.

 This will only make your skin look worse!

 Lightly exfoliate using slow, circular motions to get rid of the dead skin cells holding your tan.
 This process will also trigger your skin to start producing new cells and break down the tanned ones to be released as dead cells.

 You can wash off these dead cells, and voila!
 Your overly-dark tan will be lightened instantly.